Horse culture in Mongolia: In the Jangar epic

 Heroes and horses converse with one another on a regular basis.
 The hero will urge and rebuke his horse, demanding more speed, as when Altan Gheej says to his crimson horse after 50 days and nights of running, "Aren't you known as a 'flying arrow' or a 'blue eagle'?
 Why haven't you crossed over your enclosure after so many days?
 If so, when can we arrive at our destination?" or when swimming a sea, "A hero in need is a hero indeed.
 Where is your mighty power?
 How can you get adrift like this?"
 The horses will also tell their riders when they can't give anymore.
 For example, when Sanale is fleeing a devil, his sweating, exhausted horse says, "My master, I have tried my best and cannot run faster.
 Please get rid of the devil, or else we will both have trouble."
 On another occasion, Sanale's red horse neighs loudly to wake his master from a deep, drunken slumber, then rebukes him for sleeping when he should be killing devils.
 Sanale, ashamed, apologizes to the horse.
 The red horse replies impassively, "Drinking delays and drinking hard kills."

 Heroes in the Jangar show great affection for their horses.
 They will rub their horse's nose affectionately and care for them in times of hardship.
 When Sanale was forced to flee into the Gobi desert, he and his horse became exhausted with hunger and thirst.
-The horse saw a plant that it recognized as poisonous, but couldn't resist eating it.
+The horse saw a plant that it recognized as poisonous, but could not resist eating it.
 Immediately it collapsed in agony.
 Weeping, Sanale grasped the horse's neck and told it that he had nothing to give it but his own flesh, but that they must go on or their enemies would kill them.
 The horse was deeply moved at his master's concern and cried.
 It heroically managed to rise and bear Sanale away.
 When the horse later collapses, Sanale tries to help it stand.
 Eventually, afraid that his pursuers will harm the weakened horse, Sanale hides it in a cave while he fights them off.
 During an exhausting battle, Sabar's maroon horse gasps, "Master, we have fought for seven days, and I feel dizzy and giddy due to lack of food and water.
 Can we just rush out and find something to eat?"
 Sabar leaves the battlefield, finds fodder for his horse, takes a nap while it eats its fill, then returns to the battle and continues fighting.